 |Pruning at 10-15 cm, carried out on July 22|

 Removal of leaves also affects the acceleration of bean ripening.
 To do this, plants are sprayed with preparations that cause leaf drying and leaf fall, such as 10-15% solutions of nitrate or ammonium sulfate.
 Crops are treated 2-3 weeks before harvesting.

-At full maturity, the beans tend to crack and the seeds tend to shatter.
-Therefore, the preferred method of harvesting two-phase, start harvesting when 25% of the bottom beans turn brown.
+At full maturity, beans tend to crack and seeds tend to shatter, especially in dry years.
+Therefore, the preferred method of harvesting two-phase, start harvesting when 25% of the bottom beans are dark.
 The seeds ripen well in dry and warm weather and retain their high sowing qualities.

-High-stemmed, lodging-resistant varieties may be harvested in one or two phases.
+High-stemmed, non-legume varieties may be harvested in a single- or biphase.
 The two-phase harvesting method preferably consists of depositing the cuttings in a high stubble.
 The drying of swaths lasts 5-10 days, over-drying leads to losses from cracking of beans and shattering of seeds.
 The threshing of the swaths is carried out at a drum rotation speed of 400-500 rpm.